gesslar/glpu/doc/wiki/simul_efun/file.md

 ### PARAMETERS

-    string path - The path to extract the components from.
+* `string path` - The path to extract the components from.

-### RETURNS

-    string[] - An array containing the directory and file name components.

 ## DESCRIPTION